christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

 :::{versionadded} 23.10.0
 :::

 When using `-dump-hashes json`, the task hashes can be more easily extracted into a diff.
-Here is an example Bash script to perform two runs and produce a diff:
+See an example Bash script to compare two runs and produce a diff here:

 ```bash
 nextflow -log run_1.log run $pipeline -dump-hashes json